The Upper East Association is governed by a Board of Directors acting under the guidance of the organization’s bylaws.

 2017 Annual Meeting and Board Election

-The Upper East Association annual meeting will be held on Sunday afternoon November 5, 2017.
-It will be at the community room of the First Presbyterian Church located on East Constance Avenue from 3pm to 5pm.
-Refreshments and good conversation with be provided.
-Our featured speaker will be Nina Johnson, Assistant City Administrator with the City of Santa Barbara.
+The Upper East Association annual meeting was held on Sunday afternoon November 5, 2017.
+Our featured speaker was Nina Johnson, Assistant City Administrator with the City of Santa Barbara.

-The annual election for the Board of Directors will be held by email and mail-in ballot between December 4, 2017 and December 23, 2017.
-Four positions on the Board of Directors are open for the 2018-19 two-year term.
-The terms of the following Board members will end in December:
+The annual election for the Board of Directors was held by email and mail-in ballot between December 4, 2017 and December 23, 2017.
+The following individuals were elected for the 2018-19 two-year term:

 - Greg Brown